geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The youth exclaim'd; " this unexpected grace
 " Can all thy scorn and all my woes efface;
 " And, like the setting sun, whose piercing ray
-" Bursts the thick clouds that veil'd him thro' the day, 740 " Thou com'st to cheer me with a parting view,
+" Bursts the thick clouds that veil'd him thro' the day, " Thou com'st to cheer me with a parting view,
 " Ere to those charms I bid a long adieu: d 3

-38 THE CASTLE. hook i.

 " Nay, turn not thus, nor thus the prayer disdain